MaxikTheBest/YoutubeAdBlocker/README.md

 - **Conflicts with other extensions:** Temporarily disable other Youtube-related extensions to check compatibility.
 - **Fell free to open an issue if you need:** Click issues and open one

-## GoodTube simularity

-- This adblocker uses a similar technique as goodtube, but it has differences.
-You can use which ever you like to use.
-This is just without some menus, short deletion, etc.
-- Similar launcher for best compatibility.
 ---